A Legion of Horribles

 "A Legion of Horribles" is the twenty-first and penultimate episode of the second season, and 43rd episode overall from the Fox series Gotham.
 The episode was written by supervising producer Jordan Harper and directed by Rob Bailey.
 It was first broadcast on May 16, 2016.
-In the episode, after Azrael's death, Professor Strange resurrects Fish Mooney.
+In the episode, after Azrael's death, Hugo Strange resurrects Fish Mooney.
 Meanwhile, Bruce sets out to save Selina, who has been attacked by Bridgit Pike, now calling herself "Firefly".
 This episode marks the return of Jada Pinkett Smith to the series, after her character was killed off in the first-season finale.
 On January 29, 2016, she announced her return to the series.
-She previously stated that she wouldn't return for the second season.
+She previously stated that she would not return for the second season.
 This episode also marks the debut of Clayface.
 The title is a reference to a passage from the 1985 novel Blood Meridian by Cormac McCarthy.

 The episode received generally positive reviews, with critics praising the character development for most characters but some criticizing Fish Mooney's return.

 Plot

 Selina (Camren Bicondova) is now hiding inside the room while Bridgit (Michelle Veintimilla) is using her flamethrower to try to kill her.
 Selina manages to knock Bridgit out.
 Meanwhile, on the balcony, Bruce (David Mazouz) waits for Selina, only to be visited by Ivy (Clare Foley).
 He then decides to save Selina from Arkham and goes with Gordon (Ben McKenzie) for help.
-In the GCPD, Bullock (Donal Logue) announces to the media Azrael's death caused by "unknown perpetrator(s)".
-In an unknown location, a woman calls someone to state that Strange is losing control and they need to "gather the court".
+In the GCPD, Harvey Bullock (Donal Logue) announces to the media Azrael's death caused by "unknown perpetrator(s)".
+In an unknown location, a woman calls someone to state that Hugo Strange is losing control and they need to "gather the court".

-In Arkham Asylum, Professor Strange (B. D. Wong) along with Peabody (Tonya Pinkins), are now performing a test on a patient, Basil Karlo (Brian McManamon), who can now stretch his skin.
-Mrs. Peabody tells Strange that "they" are now questioning his methods and may shut it off, but Strange shrugs it off, stating that he has resurrected dead people.
+In Arkham Asylum, Strange (B. D. Wong) along with Peabody (Tonya Pinkins), are now performing a test on a patient, Basil Karlo (Brian McManamon), who can now stretch his skin.
+Peabody tells Strange that "they" are now questioning his methods and may shut it off, but Strange shrugs it off, stating that he has resurrected dead people.
 He then decides to perform a resurrection test on "Subject 13": Fish Mooney (Jada Pinkett Smith).

 In Wayne Manor, Alfred (Sean Pertwee) is furious upon finding out that Bruce sent Selina to Arkham.
-Gordon talks with Lucius (Chris Chalk) about infiltrating Arkham Asylum to find the secret lab and they, along with Bruce, decide to go.
+Gordon talks with Lucius Fox (Chris Chalk) about infiltrating Arkham Asylum to find the secret lab and they, along with Bruce, decide to go.
 Strange successfully resurrects Mooney, and she's given a new suit.
 But unlike the others that Strange brought back, Mooney fully remembers her past life.